-This year's theme, Turning Points in History invites students to consider the complexities of social, political, economic, and intellectual interaction/engagement.
+This year's theme, Rights and Responsibilities in History invites students to consider the complexities of social, political, economic, and intellectual interaction/engagement.
 As is always the case with History Day themes, this year's is broad and, as such, requires the student to consider first the terms themselves.
-According to the "Turning Points" theme narrative from 2013, "the dictionary defines "turning point" as a point at which a decisive change takes place.
-So a turning point in history is more than just an important event that happened a long time ago.
-It is an idea, event, or action that directly, and sometimes indirectly, caused change.
-This change could be social or cultural, affecting a society's way of thinking or way of acting.
-It could be political, leading to new legislation or to a new government taking charge.
-It could be economic, affecting how goods are produced, bought and sold, or how much or how little a society has to spend on such items.
-A turning point can even cause all of these changes and more."
-You can download the 2024 Theme book and theme narrative at the NHDGeorgia website.
-While there check out the 2024 Theme video as well!
+It's important to remember that the theme asks students to consider not just "rights" but the "responsibilities" that come with them as well.
+This theme has a lot to 'unpack' so take some time to work through it with your students.
+You can download the 2025 Theme book and theme narrative at the NHDGeorgia website.
+While there check out the 2025 Theme video as well!